-Convinced that the company’s actions were unlawful and that this was not a genuine redundancy situation as no one else had been made redundant, Cyril rang Martin Searle Solicitors in Croydon for advice.
+Convinced that the company’s actions were unlawful and that this was not a genuine redundancy situation as no one else had been made redundant, Cyril rang our Employment Solicitors in Croydon for advice.

-Our employment law team advised Cyril he had a potential claim for unfair dismissal as the company had failed to follow a fair redundancy procedure.
+Our specialist Settlement Agreement solicitors advised Cyril he had a potential claim for unfair dismissal as the company had failed to follow a fair redundancy procedure.
 In particular, his former employer had failed to:

 In addition, the company had overlooked its own internal redundancy policy.